 f.
 Blasting.
-Blasting is not allowed on ANC.
-Blasting will be permitted only when proper precautions are taken for the safety of all persons, the work, and the property.
+Blasting will not be permitted on Airport property.only when proper precautions are taken for the safety of all persons, the work, and the property.
 The Contractor is responsible for blasting operations including the requirements of GCP Subsection 70-10.
 All damage done to the work or property shall be repaired at the Contractor's expense.
 All operations of the Contractor in connection with the transportation, storage, and use of explosives shall conform to all federal, state, local regulations, explosive manufacturers' instructions, and approved permits.